ROCm/rocm-cmake/doc/src/ROCMHeaderWrapper.rst

         [PATTERNS <pattern>...]
     )

-Create a C/C++ wrapper file for each header file in the given directory matching at least one pattern.
+Create a C/C++ wrapper file for each header file in the given directory (or any subdirectory) matching at least one pattern.

 Each file in the specified directory which matches a pattern will have a wrapper file created for it.
 The ``<header-file>`` used in each call to ``rocm_wrap_header_file`` is the path to the header file relative to ``<include-directory>``.